Phase-Averaged Dynamics of a Periodically Surging Wind Turbine: Analytical Model

 and

 where $R$ is the radius of the turbine.
 These coefficients qualitatively correspond to lift and drag terms in a blade-element expression for aerodynamic torque.
-Values for these constants can be obtained empirically from measurements of the turbine torque taken in steady flow conditions (cf.\ Section \ref{sec:constants}).
+Values for these constants can be obtained empirically from measurements of the turbine torque taken with a stationary turbine over a range of wind speeds and loading conditions (cf.\ Section \ref{sec:constants}).
 Simplifying the above expression yields the following model:

 The accuracy of this aerodynamic model depends on whether $\tau$ is sufficiently linear in $u$ and $\omega$ in the neighborhood of the steady operating condition ($u=u_1$ and $\omega=\overline{\omega}$).
 Since the model is inherently quasi-steady, its accuracy will also depend on whether any unsteady effects such as dynamic stall on the turbine blades are present.